Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 ## Setting up the dev environment

 The first step was to download and install the library.
-For Windows this was recommended via a package manager, I used Chocolately.
+For Windows this was recommended via a package manager, I used Chocolatey.
 For Linux it's recommended for installation via the repository release or to compile from source.

 Next I had to set a number of system variables.
 Most of these were documented but I ran into a few issues with certain system variables missing from the documentation.
 A number of issues in the repo suggested that this was not an uncommon problem.
 In fact there were a number of reported problems in the repo that I thankfully didn't see, but the build process certainly seems fragile on both Windows and Linux.
 I couldn't help compare the process to that of opencv for python where you can just install and setup everything via pip in one command.